 Shannon Danielson, Center Director/Owner

-I graduated from Vanderbilt University in Nashville, TN in with a Bachelor of Engineering degree in Mechanical Engineering.
+I graduated from Vanderbilt University in Nashville, TN with a Bachelor of Engineering degree in Mechanical Engineering.
 After graduation, I worked for fifteen years in the engineering and technology industry.
 I have volunteered extensively in the local schools, working with students in reading and math.
-I have been married for 27 years and we have two sons, David, a sophomore at Davidson College, and Patrick a senior at Tampa Preparatory School.
-Sharing my passion for math and learning with the instructors and the students makes this one of the most rewarding jobs I have every had.
+I have been married for 29 years, and we have two sons, David, a senior at Davidson College majoring in Math and Economics, and Patrick, a sophomore at Davidson College majoring in Computer Science.
+Sharing my passion for math and learning with the instructors and the students makes this one of the most rewarding jobs I have ever had.

-I am currently a freshman at the University of South Florida majoring in Pure Mathematics, while minoring in General Business Administration.
+I am currently a sophomore at the University of South Florida majoring in business analytics and information systems.
 I went to World Class Kiteboard Academy where I had the chance to not only travel around the world but also complete Calculus AB.
 I have always been passionate about math as I love finding the solution to different problems and see how they are used in our daily life.
 Apart from that, I enjoy going out the the beach, surfing, and most of all, traveling to see different cultures.
 The best part of teaching at Mathnasium is seeing children coming in to solve more and more complex problems.

 I graduated from the University of Florida with a Bachelor’s degree in sociology in 2012 and recently achieved a degree in software development.
 In high school, I absolutely loved participating in math competitions, especially the national level ones, because we had the chance to visit other states with our fellow classmates.
 Having first tutored students in mathematics back in high school for community service hours, I have over 10 years’ experience in tutoring this subject.
 I love working at Mathnasium because of the positive learning environment.
 The students are not the only ones benefiting from their experience here; the instructors feel privileged and honored to have been part of the students’ growth in mathematical comprehension and confidence in problem solving.